kernel137/colcipher/README.md

   <img src="./collatz.gif" alt="animated" />
 </p>

-This script is a *proof of concept*.
+This script is a *proof of concept* and therefore has not been tested for safety. **It is not advised to use this for proper encryption purposes**.

 Utilizing _**collatz iteration**_, this CLI tool can encrypt and decrypt ASCII files with or without a custom passkey.

 ## Table of Contents